Differences Between A Persuasive Essay & An Expository Essay

 Writers need to provide factual information to the readers through expository essays.
 The introduction starts with a logical hook to lure the readers in.
 Then, comes the main body where writers can put forward postulates and support them with empirical evidence and proofs.

 One of the major mistakes that students make while writing an expository essay is to add personal opinions and commentary to the text.
 This is admissible in a persuasive essay but not in an expository one.
-Also, subjective language with sensory experience or figurative language is not suitable for expository essays.
+Also, a subjective language with sensory experience or figurative language is not suitable for expository essays.

 It should be just facts, backed by credible sources to help readers reach a predictable conclusion.